 To use the calculator effectively, you’ll need to figure out your total shipping and handling costs for each item sold individually.
 Enter that in the “Cost of Seller Fulfillment” field in the Amazon calculator.

-Next, figure out the shipping and handling costs of sending the item in bulk to three different Amazon fulfillment centers, and divide those total costs by the number of items sent.
+Next, figure out the shipping and handling costs of sending the item in bulk to multiple Amazon fulfillment centers (at least three), and divide those total costs by the number of items sent.
 Enter that in the “Ship to Amazon” field.

 Fill out the rest of the fields as appropriate.
 If the profit with FBA is higher, you’d make more money with every sale—at least before storage fees and optional program fees are taken into account.